-Hawaii vacations may be better for you than you think.
-While you may not find the fountain of youth in Hawaii, you’ll be heading in the right direction.
-This according to a travel study from The Global Commission on Aging.
-Lonely Planet says that, in fact, wellness tourism is the travel industry’s fastest growing sector, being a $500 billion annual global market.
+Hawaii vacations may be healthier than any of us thought.
+While you may not find the fountain of youth in Hawaii, you’ll definitely be heading in the right direction.
+This is according to a travel study from The Global Commission on Aging (see it below) that was done right before COVID.
+Another source, Lonely Planet, says that wellness tourism is the travel industry’s fastest-growing sector, being a $500 billion annual global market.

-▷ Those who do travel have better health and even live longer than those who don’t.
+▷ Those who do travel (and observe COVID protocol) have better health and even live longer than those who don’t.

-▷ Women who don’t travel often have a higher risk of heart disease compared with those do travel frequently.
+▷ Women who don’t travel often have a higher risk of heart disease compared with those who travel frequently.

 ▷ Men who travel do better than their non-traveling counterparts.